Towards an ecology of memory

-The Series was developed in the context of a two years Master´s research at the Netherland Film Academy (Amsterdam), where María graduated Cum Laude and won the AHK jury award 2017.
+The Series was developed in the context of a two years Master´s research at the Netherland Film Academy (Amsterdam), where María graduated Cum Laude and won the graduation prize for the best Master project at Amsterdam University of the Arts 2017.

 Special thanks to Eyal Sivan, Mieke Bernik, Sander Blom and Kris Dekker.